JessDrafts/Sis/README.md

       * Select 'Open EPWave after run'

 ## 💻Run the project
+Download the repo and unzip it.
 * SIS version:

 * Verilog Version:
+  Inside the Verilog directory you'll find:
+  * design.sv
+  * testbench.sv
+  * output_verilog.txt
+    Copy 'design.sv' and 'testbench.sv' to EDA Playground and click the RUN button.
+It will automatically download the .zip with source codes and output.txt file.

 Both Version's output must be identical

 ## 🎥Demo